 Leave your pension pot untouched

 Most people are allowed to access their pensions from age 55.
-There is no requirement to access your pension pot and there may actually be benefits to leaving it untouched, if you can afford to.
+There is no requirement to access your pension pot and there may actually be benefits to leaving it untouched if you can afford to.
 This would keep it invested, giving you more years in the stock market (or whatever investments you choose) and the potential for greater tax-free returns.

 Should I get pension help or advice?

 Pensions are not an easy subject to understand.
-Talking things through with a regulated financial adviser can ensure you have a plan to work towards so you start in the right product and make sure you understand any charges and implications and hopefully don’t run out of money.
+Talking things through with a regulated financial adviser can ensure you have a plan to work towards so you start with the right product and make sure you understand any charges and implications and hopefully don’t run out of money.
 A financial adviser will have knowledge of the best pension choices and should be able to build a plan tailored to your risk profile and goals.
-If you do not have a financial adviser, VouchedFor offers a free 30-minute pension health check with a regulated financial adviser.
+If you do not have a financial adviser, VouchedFor* offers a free 30-minute pension health check with a regulated financial adviser.